Skip to content

 starting_on(date) πŸ”—

-Return a list of time intervals covering the duration starting on the supplied date.
-For example:
+Return a list of time intervals covering the duration starting on date.
+Each interval lasts one unit.

 weeks(3).starting_on("2000-01-01")